QubesOS/qubes-doc/user/troubleshooting/resume-suspend-troubleshooting.md

 ## Power consumption increases on suspend/resume ##

 This problem is related to the software method used to disable sibling threads and how it interacts with suspend/resume.
-To solve the problem, disable hyperthreading in the BIOS.
-This [external guide](https://www.pcmag.com/news/how-to-disable-hyperthreading) explains how to disable hyperthreading.
+To solve the problem, disable hyper-threading in the BIOS.
+This [external guide](https://www.pcmag.com/news/how-to-disable-hyperthreading) explains how to disable hyper-threading.
 Since Qubes does disable hyperthreading by default (by not using secondary threads), you won't pay any performance cost.